mjr7195/DevOps-ToDoListApp/README.md

 Sprint 4:

     script.js:
-        Added checkbox feature for completed tasks
+        Added checkbox feature for completed tasks.

     style.css:
         Added styling for checkbox and text after checkbox is checked.

-Additional Info:
-    More features will be included in a sprints 5-6.
+Sprint 5:

+    Dockerfile:
+        Required to run the project on any machine.